solog0039/Portfolio-details-popup-window/README.md

 # 📖 Portfolio: desktop version <a name="about-project"></a>

-Portfolio: desktop version  project is the desktop version of my portiflio .
+Portfolio: details popup window is the  popup of my portiflio .

 ## 🛠 Built With <a name="built-with"></a>